MinecraftServerControl/mscs/README.md

 ## Updating MSCS
 Periodically Minecraft Server Control Script is updated to address bug fixes and add new features.
-To fetch the latest update:
+To fetch the latest update, first `cd` into the folder where you downloaded MSCS.
+Then, type:

     git pull
     sudo make update